 - Part of a campus community with access to career development, technology, library and financial aid services and with the availability of educational, recreational and spiritual activities

-Class days held on the 2nd and 4th Tuesday evenings of each month.
+Classes held the second and fourth Tuesday evenings of each month

 NOTE: Because of the supervised practice hour requirements, dietetic interns holiday breaks do not always coincide with Bluffton University undergraduate holiday schedule.